-- Varying colours of black, yellow, white, and even blue
+- Varying colors of black, yellow, white, and even blue

-They have a queen that in temperate climates will lives for a year and hibernates during her first winter — the rest of the colony, including the old queen, die in early autumn.
-It’s a sad sight to see them sitting lifeless on late blooming flowers but it’s part of their natural rhythm.
-In more tropical places bumble bees can live more than a year.
+They have a queen that in temperate climates will live for a year and hibernates during her first winter — the rest of the colony, including the old queen, die in early autumn.
+It’s a sad sight to see them sitting lifeless on late-blooming flowers but it’s part of their natural rhythm.
+In more tropical places bumblebees can live more than a year.

 - Leafcutter bees

 With thousands of species of bees out there, how can you find out which ones live in your garden?
 The best way is to spend time in the garden and watch the bees.
 Take photos and notes of where you spotted them, which flowers they were on, behavior, and their physical characteristics.